soraghallaigh/FH-Training-App-Sencha/README.md

 	   */
 	  loadSettings: function() {
 	    /*
-	     * Call a load using fh.data.
+	     * Call a load using fh.data, we want to load our saved 'settings'.
 	     */
 	    $fh.data({
 	      act: 'load',
 	      key: 'settings'
 	    }, function(res) {
 	      /*
-	       * If no settings have been saved yet quit this function as none can be loaded */ if (res.val === null) return;
+	       * If no settings have been saved yet quit this function as none can be loaded.
+	       * res.val would contain our settings if they existed */ if (res.val === null) return;